ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isSelected = lobby.is_player_selected(lobby.get_host()) -- Checks whether the player is selected. if isSelected then -- If the player is selected.
+   bIsSelected = lobby.is_player_selected(plHostPlayer) -- Checks whether the player is selected. if bIsSelected then -- If the player is selected.
       system.log_info("The player is selected.") end